opencv/opencv/modules/core/doc/operations_on_arrays.rst

 bitwise_xor
 -----------
-.. cpp:function:: void bitwise_xor(InputArray src1, InputArray src2, OutputArray dst, InputArray mask=noArray())
+.. ocv:function:: void bitwise_xor(InputArray src1, InputArray src2, OutputArray dst, InputArray mask=noArray())

     Calculates the per-element bit-wise "exclusive or" operation on two arrays or an array and a scalar.